 Visit the Prescott National Forest Christmas Tree Permit page for additional details.

-The Tonto National Forest will begin selling Christmas tree permits on Wednesday, November 16, 2016, at the following locations:
+The Tonto National Forest will begin selling Christmas tree permits on Wednesday, mid-November, at the following locations:

 - 500 permits at the Tonto Supervisor's Office